LibreScore/app-librescore/README.md

 Download the musescore-downloader app

-> DISCLAIMER: This is not an officially supported Musescore product
+> DISCLAIMER: This is not an officially supported MuseScore product

 ## Installation